alkobtan-OR/pslp/README.md

 ### Explanation

-The first two lines of the instance defines $T = 4, S = 3$ and $N = 12$.
-The thrid line list the items in the order of their arrival order.
+The first two lines of the instance define $T = 4, S = 3$ and $N = 12$.
+The third line listS the items in the order of their arrival order.

 ##### Items
 ```